What is Flash Memory?

 • Fast Access Speeds: Flash memory provides quick data access, allowing for efficient read/write operations.

-• Durability: Flash memory is less susceptible to physical damage than hard disk drives without moving parts.
-This makes it ideal for use in portable devices.
+• Durability: Flash memory is less susceptible to physical damage than hard disk drives without moving parts, making it ideal for use in portable devices.

 • Power Efficient: Flash memory uses less power than other data storage forms.
 This efficiency makes it suitable for use in portable, battery-powered devices.